abuted/abuted.github.io/essays/final-project-idea.md

 **The Solution**
 We propose a webpage that combines all relevant academic information for a student.
 This personalized webpage will display all registered classes, provide easy access to syllabuses, and feature an integrated calendar highlighting important dates such as homework and project deadlines.
 A secure login system will ensure that each student sees only their information.

-## Names of the Proposers
--  Alessandra Gudoy, Alexis Karl Buted

 ## Mockup Page Ideas
 - **Dashboard**: Displays a summary of current classes, quick links to syllabuses, and a snapshot of upcoming deadlines.
 - **Classes Tab**: Lists all registered courses with links to detailed course information, including instructor contact details and office hours.